The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

 At an operational level, it will mean that our planning moves away from being a departmental planning exercise to an area planning effort.
 It will be development planning and not administrative planning.

-One of the many consequences will be that the performance of the plan can be measured in concrete terms and that can form the basis of system of rewards and penalties.
+One of the many consequences will be that the performance of the plan can be measured in concrete terms and that can form the basis of the system of rewards and penalties.

-The tragedy is that these institutions have been swamped by administrative concerns and have ignored the developmental aspects, so we need to reengineer these.
+The tragedy is that these institutions have been swamped by administrative concerns and have ignored the developmental aspects, so we need to re-engineer these.

-It is obvious that system is not leveraging, or more appropriately, not able to leverage, the institutional structure and network that it has laid out over the last 50 to 60 years.
-The institutions of development have been swamped by the administrative concerns and development aspects are neglected.
+It is obvious that the system is not leveraging, or more appropriately, not able to leverage, the institutional structure and network that it has laid out over the last 50 to 60 years.
+The institutions of development have been swamped by administrative concerns and development aspects are neglected.

 The new structure, for instance, could be as follows